 Precedence to want of confidence motion

 A motion of no confidence in the Chief Minister, of which at least one week’s notice has been given, shall, until it is disposed of, take precedence over all other business.
 Such motion must be carried by an absolute majority of the Members.

+Censure motions and Privileges Committee proposals

+81A.
+In relation to proposed motions of censure and the proposed establishment of a privilege committee, copies shall be provided to the Speaker for circulation to all Members two hours prior to the time at which the motion is proposed to be moved.

 Leave of the Assembly Leave of the Assembly may only be granted if no Member present objects.
 (Amended 6 March 2008)